 Where to book: Book a bed or a room in Akilpo.

 Paracas: Kokopelli Hostel Paracas

-Kokopelli is a small chain of hostels in Peru, there are Kokopelli hostels in Lima, Cuzco and Paracas.
-When you arrive, you’ll get a bracelet and with this you can get a discount if you’re planning to stay at other Kokopelli hostels.
+Kokopelli is a small chain of hostels in Peru, there are Kokopelli hostels in Lima, Cuzco, and Paracas.
+When you arrive, you’ll get a bracelet and with this, you can get a discount if you’re planning to stay at other Kokopelli hostels.
 The Kokopelli hostel in Paracas has more of a party hostel vibe compared to the other hostels in this list.
 However, I found this hostel pretty relaxed.
-It’s on a gorgeous location, from the garden you can just walk to the beach and the boulevard of Paracas.
+It’s in a gorgeous location, from the garden you can just walk to the beach and the boulevard of Paracas.
 The garden (which is the common room) has a bar, couches, benches, and it’s really easy to meet people here and have a cocktail.
-The dorms are pretty neat as well, with a large locker for your backpack, firm bunk beds and a curtain at every bed.
+The dorms are pretty neat as well, with a large locker for your backpack, firm bunk beds, and a curtain at every bed.

 Pro: Large common area in the yard, good location, great dorm, breakfast is included.

 Con: There’s always a possible of loud noises, because of the party vibe.
 It’s more expensive than the other hostels in Paracas.

 Costs: €11-€13 for a bed in a dorm, and €46 for a room with two beds.